jose-jaen/jose-jaen/README.md

 ## Hi there! 👋

-I am José Jaén, a *Data Science Consultant* at ***SAS Institute***.
+I am José Jaén, a *Data Science Consultant* at ***SAS Institute***

-- :mortar_board: Studying a Bachelor in Economics & Law and a Minor in Statistics at Universidad Carlos III de Madrid (uc3m).
+- :mortar_board: Studying a Bachelor in Economics & Law and a Minor in Statistics at Universidad Carlos III de Madrid (uc3m)
-- 🔭 Specializing in Quantitative Techniques for Data Analytics.
+- 🔭 Specializing in Quantitative Techniques for Data Analytics
-- 🤔 Passionate about Big Data, Machine Learning, Statistics and Econometrics.
+- 🤔 Passionate about Big Data, Machine Learning, Statistics and Econometrics
 - 💬 Please feel free to check my [LinkedIn profile](https://www.linkedin.com/in/jose-jaen/)

-This is a collection of my Data Analytics projects (date in square brackets).
+This is a collection of my Data Analytics projects (date in square brackets)

 # Beginner Level: